 Configuring the global address automatically configures the link-local address, so you do not need to configure it separately.
+For bridge groups, configuring the global address on the BVI automatically configures link-local addresses on all member interfaces.

 For subinterfaces, we recommend that you also set the MAC address manually, because they use the same burned-in MAC address of the parent interface.
 IPv6 link-local addresses are generated based on the MAC address, so assigning unique MAC addresses to subinterfaces allows for unique IPv6 link-local addresses, which can avoid traffic disruption in certain instances on the ASA.
 See Configure the Manual MAC Address, MTU, and TCP MSS.